Stefan-Zukin/blobMapper/README.md

 * Use numbers to indicate a stretch of `X` residues.

 # Examples
 The best way to understand the syntax is through examples.
-For the following I will assume I have my protein sequences in a file titled Fasta.seq.
+For the following I will assume I have my protein sequences in a file titled Fasta.seq and that my terminal is positioned in a directory containing both blobmapper.py and Fasta.seq.

 If I want to search for the sequence WFF, I can do that by running: